 Roseville Mediation Lawyer

-Guidance for Families in Nevada County, Placer, & Sacramento County
+Guidance for Families in Nevada County, Placer, & Sacramento County, CA

 Divorce is difficult, and having to go to court is even more difficult, stressful, and expensive.
 An option that many people may not know about or have not considered is mediation, which is a method of settling a divorce disagreement outside of the courtroom in a way that will satisfy both parties.
 Mediation is a process that can be used with any type of disagreement; however, it is especially effective during a divorce because it allows the parties to resolve conflict without going to court.
 The mediation process allows the parties to reach an agreement by providing them with the power to control the outcome.
 In mediation, the mediator does not act like a judge or an arbitrator.
 A mediator does not have the power or authority to impose a solution; rather, the mediator works with both parties to facilitate communication to help the parties discover a deeper understanding of the problems they are facing.
 Once parties better understand the issues between them, they are able to develop potential solutions together.
 In a mediation, there are no formal rules of evidence or procedure.
 The mediator and the parties involved will determine the ground rules for how the mediation will proceed.